WESTMORLAND CRICKET LEAGUE RULES

 iii.
 Wides and No-Balls will count as two runs, plus the batting side will be awarded any extra runs they score from the wide or no-ball, but the extra ball will not be awarded to the batting side, except in the last over of each innings.

 iv.
-Batsmen will appear in pairs and will remain together for a full four overs.
-Upon a dismissal, the batsmen will change ends.
+Batsmen will appear in pairs and will remain together for a full 4 over’s.
+Batsmen

 vi.
 The "Incrediball" of junior size must be used in all “Soft Ball” matches, and the